 2. Cyber Security

 Many vendors will claim that their products are secure, but in reality, Cyber Security concerns play second fiddle to the vendors’ need to produce a product that has the desired main functionality and the reliability that customers demand.
-Outsourcing security to a company that does nothing else is a good way to ensure that it gets the attention it truly deserves.
+Outsourcing cyber security to a company that does nothing else is a good way to ensure that it gets the attention it truly deserves.

 3. Web Design/Development